 What Shirt To Wear To A Boat Party

 In terms of styling, understated elegance is the goal.
-Experiment with details like a French-tuck where the front of the shirt is tucked into the waist band with the back trailing out behind.
-Flicking back the cuffs of a shirt will also ensure that you err on the side of relaxed sea goer versus white-collar worker.
+Experiment with details like a French tuck where the front of the shirt is tucked into the waistband with the back trailing out behind.
+Flicking back the cuffs of a shirt will also ensure that you err on the side of a relaxed sea goer versus a white-collar worker.
 If you’re willing to try something more avant-garde, look at detailing like a Mandarin collar or bolder print shirts with wide stripes or even a sheer finish.
 These paired with a neutral pair of linen trousers or shorts make for effortless, nautical elegance.

 What Jacket To Wear To A Boat Party